Missouri Sales Tax

 Governing Body: Missouri Department of Revenue

-Like most states, Missouri requires that you charge sales tax on purchases to Missouri customers if you have a significant presence, or tax nexus, in the state.
-You are considered to have a nexus in Missouri if you:
+Like most states, Missouri requires that you charge sales tax on purchases to Missouri customers if you have a significant sales tax nexus, or presence, in the state.
+You are considered to have a physical nexus in Missouri if you:

 • Have an office, warehouse, distribution house, sales house, or service enterprise in the state